Vietnam Itineraries: Suggestions by Local Experts

 Central Vietnam

 The Central region of Vietnam is literally the heart of the nation, both geographically and historically.
-Enriched with local culture, history, architectural wonders, such as the stunning Golden Bridge in the Sun World Ba Na Hills near Da Nang, and awe-inspiring landscape views.
-Among the most iconic cities in Central Vietnam are Hue, Hoi An and Da Nang, with the underrated, nature-filled Phong Nha close by.
+Enriched with local culture, history, architectural wonders, such as the stunning Golden Bridge at Sun World Ba Na Hills near Da Nang, and breathtaking landscape views.
+Among the most iconic cities in Central Vietnam are Hue, Hoi An, and Da Nang, with the often-overlooked, nature-rich Phong Nha nearby.

-Hue, the former imperial seat of the Nguyen Dynasty, resonates with historical significance.
-Attractions such as the colossal 19th-century Imperial City and the scenic Perfume River draw tourists worldwide.
+Hue, the former imperial seat of the Nguyen Dynasty, is steeped in historical significance.
+Attractions such as the colossal 19th-century Imperial City and the scenic Perfume River attract tourists from around the world.

-Hoi An, a well-preserved ancient town, is engulfed in the charm of past centuries, with wooden Chinese shophouses and old canals.
-It's the perfect locale to explore on foot or bicycle, known for its swarm of tailors who can whip up a custom outfit within hours, and don't forget to relish in the local Vietnamese cuisine from street vendors.
+Hoi An, a beautifully preserved ancient town, is engulfed in the charm of past centuries, with wooden Chinese shophouses and old canals.
+It's the perfect locale to explore on foot or bicycle, known for its swarm of tailors who can whip up a custom outfit within hours, and don't forget to relish the local Vietnamese cuisine from street vendors.

-Not too far away, Phong Nha town serves as the gateway to the national park, offering some of Vietnam's most magnificent cave systems.
+Not too far away, Phong Nha town serves as the gateway to the national park, home to some of Vietnam's most impressive cave systems.

 South Vietnam

-In the southern part of Vietnam, you'll find experiences distinct from the rest of the country.
-Ho Chi Minh City, previously known as Saigon and considered a "motorbike city" for the number of motorcycles zipping through its streets, is the heartbeat of Vietnam.
-The city is dynamic, vibrant, and holds a rich tapestry of history and culture replete with landmarks such as the War Remnants Museum, Independence Palace, and the architectural marvel that is Notre-Dame Cathedral Basilica of Saigon.
+In the southern part of Vietnam, you'll find unique experiences compared to other parts of the country.
+Ho Chi Minh City, previously known as Saigon and known as a 'motorbike city' due to the many motorcycles on its streets, is the heartbeat of Vietnam.
+The city is dynamic, and vibrant, and holds a rich tapestry of history and culture replete with landmarks such as the War Remnants Museum, Independence Palace, and the architectural marvel that is Notre-Dame Cathedral Basilica of Saigon.

 After immersing yourself in the bustling motorbike-filled city life, why not get on a boat and head towards the sublime shores of Phu Quoc?
 This beautiful island serves as an idyllic motorbike getaway, offering pristine beaches and a breathtaking national park.